 Social and racing events were held at Friendship, Maine until 1984 but moved to Boothbay Harbor in 1985 when the need to accommodate our much larger fleet became apparent.
-In 1995, the annual Homecoming was moved again, this time further east to Rockland, Maine where the rendezvous and races was again held in 2015.
-Society events have been augmented over the years by stopovers at the Maine Maritime Museum in Bath, the Southwest Harbor race held the weekend before the event at Rockland, and the gathering of sloops at Friendship for the annual Friendship Day events.
+In 1995, the annual Homecoming was moved again, this time further east to Rockland, Maine where the rendezvous and races were again held in 2018.
+The Southwest Harbor race, was held for the 26th year in 2018, the weekend before the event at Rockland.
+In the past, society events have been augmented by stopovers at the Maine Maritime Museum in Bath and the gathering of sloops at Friendship for the annual Friendship Day events.

-Sloops located south of Cape Cod participate in the New London sloop races in early July.
-The long standing racing series in Marblehead continues to be held yearly at the Corinthian Yacht Club in August.
+Until recently, sloops located south of Cape Cod participated in the New London sloop races held in early July.
+For many years, a racing series was held in Marblehead at the Corinthian Yacht Club in August.